Tampereen-Urheilusukeltajat/Blenderi-Backend/README.md

 When running the tests, a test database named `test_db` is created.
 It will run all the available migrations and it will also import test data relevant to the tests from `src/test_data` folder.

 To create a test data, create a new folder with a relevant name to the `test_data` folder and populate it with table csvs.
 The file must have exactly same name as the table that it is targeting.
-The `tableNameHere.csv` MUST USE ; as the delimeter between the columns!
+The `tableNameHere.csv` MUST USE ; as the delimiter between the columns!

 When new tables are added, they must be added to the `TABLE_READ_ORDER` constant!